KosherDiningCCL

 For example, some communities do not buy Kosher meat, but they do not allow pork or shellfish.
 Some may continue to separate dairy and meat, while others will combine the two types of foods.
 In all of these communities, holidays are honored with traditional cultural foods, though all may not be fully Kosher.
 Each community must determine what will work best for their residents.

-Utilizing a Kosher-style diet offers flexibility while honoring cultural traditions yet also offers senior living communities the opportunity for greater cost efficiencies.
+Utilizing a Jewish-lifestyle diet offers flexibility while honoring cultural traditions yet also offers senior living communities the opportunity for greater cost efficiencies.

 How Does CCL Implement Both?

-Across Compass Community Living, our culinary and nutrition teams work in collaboration with senior living providers alongside guidance from the community’s Rabbi to ensure any Kosher-style diets continue to respect Jewish traditions.
-In some partner communities, we have been able to utilize our design team to design kitchens that can offer both Kosher-style and strictly Kosher diets.
+Across CCL Hospitality Group, our culinary and nutrition teams work in collaboration with senior living providers alongside guidance from the community’s Rabbi to ensure any Jewish-lifestyle diets continue to respect Jewish traditions.
+In some partner communities, we have been able to utilize our design team to design kitchens that can offer both Jewish-lifestyle and strictly Kosher diets.
 With the creative additions of separate cooking spaces, residents can then be offered whichever diet best meets their needs and offers that next level of personalized experiences.